AqFad2811/epg/README.md

-Queation : where is the playlist?
+Question : where is the playlist?
 - [Here.](http://aqfad.xtgem.com)